xymaxim/allisbns/docs/overview.rst

 To simplify things, the methods of :class:`~allisbns.dataset.CodeDataset` only accepts ISBNs represented as *ISBN-12* values (without the check digit) of integer types.
-We omit the range validation there, but you can use :func:`~allisbns.isbn.ensure_isbn12` the make sure that your values are valid if needed.
+We omit the range validation there, but you can use :func:`~allisbns.isbn.ensure_isbn12` to make sure that your values are valid if needed.

 To work with strings, we have two classes, :class:`~allisbns.isbn.CanonicalISBN`